pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 };
 ```

 The first three fields are for the tree structure.
 The `leftHalfEdge` field points to the half-edge drawn by the left extremity of the arc.
 And `rightHalfEdge` to the half-edge drawn by the right extremity.
 The two pointers `prev` and `next` are useful to have a direct access to the previous and next arcs in the beachline.
 They also allow to traverse the beachline like a doubly linked list.
-Finally, every arc have a color which is used to balance the beachline.
+Finally, every arc has a color which is used to balance the beachline.

 I choose to use the [red-black scheme](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) to balance the beachline.
 My code is directly inspired from [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
 The two interesting algorithms described in the chapter 13 of the book are `insertFixup` and `deleteFixup` which balance the tree after insertion/deletion.